Co-Parent Communication Scripts That Reduce Fights

 It's 9:47 PM on a Tuesday.
 You open your phone and see a text from your co-parent: "We need to talk about Thanksgiving."
 Your stomach tightens.
 The last time you "talked" about a holiday, the conversation devolved into a 43-message thread about something that happened two years ago.
 By the end, neither of you had resolved Thanksgiving, and both of you were too angry to sleep.

-If this feels familiar, you're not alone.
-Research consistently shows that the vast majority of co-parenting conflicts don't stem from genuine disagreements about what's best for the kids — they stem from how the conversation happens.
+Most co-parenting conflicts don't stem from genuine disagreements about what's best for the kids — they stem from how the conversation happens.
 A poorly worded text becomes a perceived attack.
 A reasonable request sounds like a demand.
 And suddenly you're relitigating your entire relationship instead of figuring out who picks up your daughter at 3:15 on Friday.

 Why Co-Parent Conversations Spiral (and Why Scripts Fix It)